SenteonLLC/senteonllc.github.io/beta/controls.md

 ![AcctMger](images/AccountManager.png)

-5. Select the relevant subaccount from the list provided and choose `Manage Account`.
+5. Select the relevant managed account from the list provided and choose `Manage Account`.

     > **Note**: This will bring up a list of all the controls that will be applied to systems running a Senteon Agent with that subaccount ID.